memor24/terraform-onpremise/01_Docker/README.md

 # Provision of Docker with Terraform

 This will create Docker resources to run a container on a local network.
-It has also been tried and tested!

 ## Local Docker Setup